openshift-labs/learn-katacoda/subsystems/container-internals-lab-4/01-multi-container-applications.md

 ``make -C ~/labs/lab2-step4/``{{execute}}

-Now, tag the images so that the correct one get's used latter in the lab ``docker tag wordpress wordpress:csc``{{execute}}
+Now, tag the image so that the correct one get's used latter in the lab ``docker tag wordpress wordpress:csc``{{execute}}

 In Kuberntes/OpenShift, applications are defined with either JSON or YAML files - either file format can be imported or exported, even converting between the two.
 In this lab, we will use YAML files.